rdominguez89/crypto_bots/README.md

 Useful crypto bots written in python <br /><br />

-coin_alarm.py : Automatic bot to check TOKEN/COIN prices mainly only listed in Pancakeswap.<br />
+(I) coin_alarm.py : Automatic bot to check TOKEN/COIN prices mainly only listed in Pancakeswap.<br />
 The program will send messages to your telegram so you need to set up a bot there too and get its ID in line 8.
 (Tutorial to set up telegram bot not included, please search in youtube).<br />
 1.-You should add the name of the coin and the pancakeswap identification inside the program in line 22.<br />